-- Zitt and Granic

-Yes No

-C8A Does your institution make use of SAT, ACT, or SAT Subject Test

-scores in admission decisions for first-time, first-year, degree- X
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

-aumssion for Fall 2016.

-C8A ADMISSION
+C8A Į. ADMISSION

-C8A Require Require Recommend Require for Some Consider if Not
+C8A Require Recommend Require for Some Consider if Not

-- Submitted Used
+Submitted Used

 C8A SAT or ACT X

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or X

 ACT

 C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required C8B ACT with writing recommended C8B ACT with or without writing accepted X
+applicants for Fa n will make use of the ACT in admission decisions for all 2020, please indicate which ONE of the following a ed in the admissions process): , , , ,

+C8B ACT with writing required

+C8B ACT with writing recommended

+C8B ACT with or with out writing accepted X